 So you've found a wonderful application on the QuickBase Exchange and can't wait to use it.
 All you need to do is get your precious data out of Microsoft Excel and into your new QuickBase application.

-In order to do so, you should understand that Microsoft Excel and QuickBase handle your data in very different ways.
+To do so, you should understand that Microsoft Excel and QuickBase handle your data in very different ways.
 Excel is a flat data model.
 In other words, it's really just one long list of items on a spreadsheet.
 QuickBase, on the other hand, is multi-dimensional.
 This means that you should take the data that lived in a single spreadsheet and split it into multiple lists, where appropriate.

 In QuickBase, these multiple "lists" are called tables.
 The trick, when moving from Excel to QuickBase, is to know which columns belong in which tables, and then to create relationships between the tables.
 This brings you to Step One in the import process.